The Godfather (wrestler): Right to Censor (2000–2001)

-On the July 24 episode of Raw, Godfather faced Bull Buchanan, member of Steven Richards' ultra-conservative stable Right To Censor, in which he agreed to give up pimping if he lost.
+On the July 24 episode of Raw is War, The Godfather faced Bull Buchanan, member of Steven Richards' ultra-conservative stable Right To Censor, in which he agreed to give up pimping if he lost.
 Buchanan defeated The Godfather, who promptly joined the stable and renounced his former ways.
 He began to dress in a formal white shirt and tie, and became known as "The Goodfather".
 At SummerSlam on August 27, Right to Censor defeated Too Cool in a six-man tag team match.
-On the September 11 episode of Raw, Goodfather and Buchanan defeated the Acolytes.
+On the September 11 episode of Raw is War, The Goodfather and Buchanan defeated the Acolytes.
 After the match, Val Venis attacked the Acolytes, joining the group in the process.
-At Unforgiven, Right to Censor defeated the Acolytes and the Dudley Boyz.
-At No Mercy on October 22, Goodfather and Buchanan entered into an elimination tag team tables match, which was won by the Dudleys.
-The next night on Raw, Ivory was announced as the newest member of the group.
-Goodfather and Buchanan won the WWF Tag Team Championship from the Hardy Boyz on the November 6 episode of Raw.
-At Survivor Series, Goodfather and Buchanan teamed up with Edge and Christian, to face the Hardys and the Dudleys in a losing effort.
-At Rebellion, the duo retained the titles against the Hardys.
-They lost the titles to Edge and Christian at Armageddon in a fatal-four-way tag team match also involving K-Kwik and Road Dogg and the Dudleys.
+At Unforgiven on September 24, Right to Censor defeated the Acolytes and the Dudley Boyz.
+At No Mercy on October 22, The Goodfather and Buchanan entered into an elimination tag team tables match, which was won by the Dudley Boyz.
+The next night on Raw is War, Ivory was announced as the newest member of the group.
+The Goodfather and Buchanan won the WWF Tag Team Championship from the Hardy Boyz on the November 6 episode of Raw is War.
+At Survivor Series on November 19, The Goodfather and Buchanan teamed up with Edge and Christian, to face the Hardys and the Dudleys in a losing effort.
+At Rebellion on December 2, the duo retained the titles against the Hardys.
+They lost the titles to Edge and Christian at Armageddon on December 10 in a fatal-four-way tag team match also involving K-Kwik and Road Dogg and the Dudley Boyz.

 The Goodfather entered the 2001 Royal Rumble match on January 21, 2001, at entry number 14, but was swiftly eliminated by The Rock.
-At WrestleMania X-Seven, Goodfather, Buchanan and Venis were defeated by the APA (formerly the Acolytes) and Tazz.
-Also at the event, Ivory lost the WWF Women's Championship to Chyna.
-On the April 26 episode of SmackDown!, Right to Censor lost to the Brothers of Destruction on a 4-on-2 handicap match, after all other members walked out on Richards mid-match.
-Goodfather would continue to team with Buchanan, until the June 17 episode of Sunday Night Heat, where they lost to the Dudley Boyz.
+At WrestleMania X-Seven on April 1, The Goodfather, Buchanan and Venis were defeated by the APA (formerly the Acolytes) and Tazz.
+Also at WrestleMania, Ivory lost the WWF Women's Championship to Chyna.
+On the April 26 episode of SmackDown!, Right to Censor lost to the Brothers of Destruction in a 4-on-2 handicap match, after all other members walked out on Richards mid-match.
+The Goodfather would continue to team with Buchanan, until the June 17 episode of Sunday Night Heat, where they lost to the Dudley Boyz.
 The last time Wright would be seen on television was where he along with Buchanan and several WWF superstars attacked invading WCW wrestlers Chuck Palumbo and Sean O'Haire on an episode of SmackDown!
-For the remainder of the year, the Goodfather was completely absent from WWF programming.
+For the remainder of the year, The Goodfather was completely absent from WWF programming.